DuongVu39/Case_Studies_in_Pandas/doc/notebook.md

 **Looking Back: A decade after the Great Recession?**

-#### Chapter 1 - Where are all the data?
+#### Chapter 1 - Where is all the data?
 A review of previous pandas courses.

 - Lesson 1.1 - Getting all the data in the same places
-  - A learning objective: Importing several data frames into one platform using function `pd.read_csv`, `pd.read_excel`
+  - Learning objective: Importing several data frames into one platform using functions `pd.read_csv`, `pd.read_excel`
 - Lesson 1.2 - Manipulating multiple data frames
-  - A learning objective: Merging several data frames based on different conditions.
+  - Learning objective: Clean & merge several data frames based on different conditions (`stack`, `pivot`, `merge`, `pd.concat`, `join`)
 - Lesson 1.3 - EDA (statistical and graphical methods)
-  - A learning objective: Getting some basic statistical information from the importing data (filtering, indexing, apply, grouping)
+  - Learning objective: Getting some basic summary statistic information from the imported data (proper pandas indexing `.loc`/`.iloc`, `.apply`, `.map`)

-#### Chapter 2 - How bad was The Great Depression?
+#### Chapter 2 - How bad was The Great Recession?

+Showing the students to create different types of plots highlighting how bad the Great Recession was.

-- Lesson 2.1 - Introduction to IPEDS Data
+- Lesson 2.1 - Unemployment rates among States
-  - A learning objective: Create a map step-by-step to gain a better understanding of how your data will dictate the map you create.
+  - A learning objective: Learning to use matplotlib to plot unemployment rate on the US map.
-- Lesson 2.2 - Mapping California Colleges
+- Lesson 2.2 - Unemployment rates around the world
-  - A learning objective: Pan and plot a point on a map using the IPEDS case study.
+  - A learning objective: Practicing `filter` function to compare US unemployment rates with 3 other countries of student's interest.
+- Lesson 2.3 - Consequences on different industries
+  - A learning objective: Learning to create a grouped bar chart to compare different industries in different periods (`groupby`, pandas plot)
-- Lesson 2.3 - Labels and Pop-ups
+- Lesson 2.4 - Establishment Births and Deaths Rate
-  - A learning objective: Center, zoom in, and plot points on the IPEDS map.
+  - A learning objective: Creating area plot represent birth and death rate before and after the recession.
-- Lesson 2.4 - Color Coding Colleges
-  - A learning objective: Enhance the appearance of the IPEDS map by  changing the color palette of the markers and adding a map legend.

 #### Chapter 3 - The laser focus - Creating your own version of this analysis

+Thinking of narrowing the story but don't know what to do.
+Thinking of showing the student how to calculate some statistical number/ financial criteria/ doing data engineering.

-- Lesson 3.1 - The Leaflet Extras Package
+- Lesson 3.1 -  Looking at stock price by segment, over this period.
+Select a particular stock.
-  - A learning objective: Add search capabilities to your map!
-Find a  location by typing it in a search bar, plus find the name of a location  by clicking on a point in your map.
-- Lesson 3.2 - Overlay Groups
-  - A learning objective: Clarify how your data is distributed by adding toggles to group data on your map.
+  - A learning objective: Learning how to work with time series dataset and create a stock price chart.
+- Lesson 3.2 - Fundamental analysis, perform a DCF analysis based on past 5y financials
+  - A learning objective: Learning how to construct a function to calculate DCF (could compare 'theoretical value' with the actual value due to recession)
-- Lesson 3.3 - Base Groups
+- Lesson 3.3 - Feature engineering?
-  - A learning objective: Give your user control over their view by adding toggles between base maps.
-- Lesson 3.4 - Pieces of Flair
-  - A learning objective: Create an advanced and searchable map using special features like clustering.
+  - A learning objective: Learning about MACD and STO technical indicators
+- Lesson 3.4 - Comparing these strategies: Technical vs. Fundamental valuation.
+  - A learning objective: Generalizing the use of function for several company using `.apply` for the whole data frame

-#### Chapter 4 - The consequences and how it changes America's economy
+#### Chapter 4 - The consequences and how it changed America's economy

-- Lesson 4.1 - Spatial Data
+- Lesson 4.1 - It took nearly a decade for America to get back they were before TGR

-  - A learning objective: Define your map boundaries by performing a spatial join.
+  - A learning objective:  Plotting median income before and 10 years after TGR. (learning to save plot as image file for report)

-- Lesson 4.2 - Mapping Polygons
+  Lesson 4.2 - Homeownership 10 years before and after TGR

-  - A learning objective: Perform exploratory data analysis using polygons to examine data missingness.
+  - A learning objective: Creating pivot table using homeownership data (2 methods using `groupby` or `pd.pivot_table`)

-- Lesson 4.3 - Putting it All Together
+- Lesson 4.3 - Putting them all together: Young people are more reluctant to own a house

-  - A learning objective: Use interactive web maps to explore and understand the properties of data.
+  - A learning objective: Creating a trend line based on the data

 ## Step 4: Final Chapter Exercise